kak2z7702/converse/README.md

 Installation wizard makes a seal proof file at *storage/app/installation* so we can tell if installation is already done.
 There is also an *options.json* file which stores Converse configuration.

-After installation you can login with the email you provided as an admin and make changes.
+After installation you are going to be logged in as administration to make changes.

 ## Re-installation